avraam311/distributed-gogrep/README.md

   - Output: `50000`
   - Time: 0.003s

-- **Distributed gogrep:**
+- **Distributed gogrep (localhost servers):**
   - Output: `50000`
   - Time: 2.035s

 ### Notes
-- The distributed version has higher startup overhead due to launching multiple servers, making it slower for small files.
+- The distributed version has higher startup overhead due to launching multiple servers, making it slower for small files or local testing.
-- For larger datasets or distributed environments, the distributed version may offer performance benefits by parallelizing the search across multiple nodes.
+- For larger datasets or when deployed across multiple real servers, the distributed version should provide performance benefits by parallelizing the search across nodes.
+- Network latency and data transfer overhead must be considered in distributed deployments.